togrupe/dlive-midi-tools/README.md

 python3 main.py

 Afterwards a GUI opens automatically.
-Click the Button "Open Excel Sheet and Trigger Writing Process" to select the your custom adjusted excel sheet.
-The Channel renaming, coloring and set of the phantom values starts automatically.
+Click the Button "Open Excel Sheet and Trigger Writing Process" to select the your custom excel sheet.
+The channel renaming, coloring and set of the phantom values starts automatically.

 Have fun!